oscbyspro/DiffableTextViews/README.md

 # DiffableTextViews

 Views that process a user's text input and uses snapshots to calculate its caret positions.
-This makes it possible to implement as-you-type formatting.
+This makes it possible (and even easy) to implement as-you-type formatting.
+Such implementations are made by conforming to the protocol: DiffableTextStyle.

-# 1.Views
+# 1. Views
 ## DiffableTextField

 # 2. Styles